LangUMS/langums/README.md

 With the `--triggers-owner` command-line option.

-#### How do you change which player's death counts are used for storage?
+#### How do you change which death counts are used for storage?

-Use the `--registers-owner` command-line option.
+Use the `--reg` command-line option to pass a registers file.
+See `Integrating with existing maps` for more info.

 #### Some piece of code behaves weirdly or is clearly executed wrong.
 What can I do?